Skip to main content

 If you are a small business owner, structuring that business as a limited liability company (LLC) can provide you with the liability protection of a corporation without double taxation.
 LLCs are also subject to fewer management formalities than corporations, which gives the owners more flexibility in how the business operates.

-Because it is an independent entity, an LLC is separate from its owners, who can't be held liable for its debts.
-Additionally, since LLCs may be taxed in the same manner as sole proprietorships and partnerships, any profits are passed through to you and not treated as income to the company.
+Because it is an independent entity, an LLC is separate from its owners, who can't be liable for its debts.
+Additionally, since LLCs may be taxed in the same manner as sole proprietorships and partnerships, any profits pass through to you and are not treated as income to the company.
 That means any business income the company earns will not be subject to the corporate income tax before it is distributed to you and taxed as personal income.

 While each state has its own procedures for setting up and maintaining LLCs, the following checklist should guide you through the formation process in most of them.